| || |

 | | MODERN B2B MARKETING

-JANUARY 10, 2011 Marketo’s Position on the New Privacy Developments
+JANUARY 10, 2011 [Build, Privacy] Marketo’s Position on the New Privacy Developments

 by Josh Aberant Within the past month we’ve seen major privacy initiatives from three major players in the online commerce space: FTC with a Do Not Track list proposal; Microsoft with announcements of tracking blocking technology in the upcoming release of the Internet Explorer browser; US Dept. of Commerce with its calls for baseline federal privacy regulation and a federal privacy office.